kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. rubric:: Highlight code changes

-Often, you want to highlight, which code needs to be changed. **The awesome theme adds two additional options** to the :rst:`code-block` directive.
+Often, you want to highlight what code need to be changed.
+With the Awesome Theme, you can use the following options for the :rst:`code-block`
+directive:

-Use the :samp:`:emphasize-added: {LINE_NUMBERS}` option to highlight lines that need to be added to the code.
+- To highlight lines, that need to be added, use :samp:`:emphasize-added: {LINE_NUMBERS}`.

-Likewise, use the :samp:`:emphasize-removed: {LINE_NUMBERS}` option to highlight lines that need to be removed.
+- To highlight lines that need to be removed, use :samp:`:emphasize-removed: {LINE_NUMBERS}`.

 .. code-block:: python
    :emphasize-removed: 1